iron-io/docs/worker/reference/api/index.md

 #### Response

 The response will be a JSON object containing a message explaining whether the request was successful or not.
+It will also have a `tasks` field, which is an array of task objects similar to the response of [Queue a Task](#queue_a_task).

 Sample: